 Most postgraduate coursework programs are ‘full-fee paying courses’.
-Essentially this means you can pay up front for the units you study, or defer payments through the federal government’s FEE HELP loan scheme so that you pay later through the taxation system.
+You can pay your fees up front for the units you study, or defer payments through the federal government’s FEE-HELP loan scheme so that you pay later through the taxation system.

-As well, there are a limited number of Commonwealth-supported places (CSPs) for some postgraduate coursework programs.
+As well, there are a limited number of Commonwealth supported places (CSP) for some postgraduate coursework programs.
 This means the government contributes towards the cost of your study and you pay a ‘student contribution amount’.
-You have the choice whether to pay this up front or defer it through the government’s HECS-HELP loan scheme.
+You have the choice whether to pay this up front or defer it through the government’s FEE-HELP loan scheme.

 If you do not get a Commonwealth-supported place, you are a full fee paying student.

 If you are a Commonwealth-supported student, the exact student contribution you pay will depend on the specific units of study in which you enrol.

 Look up your course in the Find a course database.
 The course costs are outlined in the ‘Essentials’ panel on the right.
 These fees represent the amount you need to pay in the calendar year you commence your course, starting in Semester One (March) for a standard annual full-time load of 48 credit points (1.0 EFTSL).
 If your study load is more or less than 1.0 EFTSL your fee will differ.

 For more information on Commonwealth-supported places, FEE-HELP and HECS-HELP, visit Study Assist website.

 Most domestic postgraduate students are liable for the Student Services and Amenities (SSA) fee at the University of Sydney.
 Find out more about SSA.

 For some courses there are incidental fees additional to the student contribution and/or course fee.
 Some of those fees are significant, for example, faculty-specific materials, tools, protected clothing and equipment.

 Scholarships & Prizes